 - Write a Christmas/holiday letter and include a family history story.
 In addition to catching everyone up on your own family’s comings and goings, consider adding a paragraph or two about great-grandma or share the latest document you found.
 Share a few photos that you have.
 Use the annual holiday greeting as an opportunity to talk about your shared family tree.

 - Seek out one new archive website for the place your ancestor lived.
 If you haven’t searched an archive website for their catalog or digital collections, do it as soon as possible!
 Remember to search not just on your ancestor’s name but on the place name of where they lived, or another keyword that describes them (such as religion, occupation, or membership group).

 - Find your family in the 1940 (or 1930, etc.) census.
 Have you found everyone in your family in the census?
 If you haven’t, spend some time studying your family in one census year.
 Make sure to add that information to your family tree.
-You can find the S. Federal Census schedules on GenealogyBank.
+You can find the US census records on GenealogyBank.

 - Create a list of name variations for an ancestor.
 There’s no doubt that an ancestor can be found in records under a variety of names, from the misspelled and mis-transcribed to the use of nicknames or initials in place of proper first and middle names.
 Create a list of those possibilities for your next research session.

 - Learn more about the place your ancestor lived.
 Consult the FamilySearch Research Wiki and search for the place and the word “genealogy” (for example: California genealogy or Ireland genealogy).
 This wiki page will include links to various records and information about the records and where you can find them.